Adam Guettel: Teaching

 Another major aspect of Guettel's career is his work as a teacher.
 Since 1995, he has taught masterclasses and seminars in musical theatre performance and songwriting, considering this to be an important complement to his work as a composer.
 He has led such classes at DePauw University, DePaul University, New York University, Pace University, Harvard University, Yale University, Princeton University, Emerson College, Elon University, The Boston Conservatory, Southern Methodist University, Syracuse University, Wagner College and many others.
+Guettel also teaches singers privately, as well as leading masterclasses at his home studio.
+Guettel has led two voice masterclasses with NATS, one in 2023 and one in 2025, and co-taught a masterclass with Craig Carnelia at his home studio in 2024.